 Although this new law may be changing the way we think about retirement accounts, we are here and prepared to help you properly plan for your family and protect your hard-earned retirement accounts.
 If you are charitably inclined, now may be the perfect time to review your planning and possibly use your retirement account to fulfill these charitable desires.
 If you are concerned about the amount of money available to your beneficiaries and the impact that the accelerated income tax may have on the ultimate amount, we can explore different strategies with your financial and tax advisors to infuse your estate with additional cash upon your death.

-Please feel free to contact our office to schedule an appointment with Jennifer E. Bunkers or Tommy L. Johnson to discuss how your estate plan and retirement accounts might be impacted by the SECURE Act.
+Please feel free to contact our office to schedule an appointment to discuss how your estate plan and retirement accounts might be impacted by the SECURE Act.